Lattice control of non-ergodicity in a polar lattice gas: Introduction

-Polar lattice gases present interactions not only to the NNs, but potentially well beyond.
-Due to the form of the dipolar interactions, this dipolar tail is typically assumed to decay as $1/r^3$, with $r$ the inter-site distance.
-However, this assumption must be carefully reconsidered~\cite{Wall2013}, since inter-site interactions are affected by the geometry of the on-site Wannier functions.
-This is particularly relevant in low-dimensional models.
-Low-dimensionality may be achieved by using a three-dimensional~(3D) lattice, which is much stronger in one (or two) directions.
-This prevents transverse hopping, but also compresses the on-site wavefunction, resulting in a modified dipolar tail.
-However, this modification remains relatively small~\cite{Wall2013}.
+Long-range systems present inter-site interactions which may potentially extend well beyond NNs.
+In trapped ions, the power law interaction $1/r^\beta$~(with $r$ the intersite distance), may be externally tailored~($0<\beta<3$) using laser dressing~\cite{Richerme14, Jurcevic14}.
+In polar gases, due to the form of the dipolar interactions, the dipolar tail is typically assumed to decay with a fixed power law $1/r^3$.
+However, this assumption must be carefully reconsidered, especially in low-dimensional models, since inter-site dipolar interactions are affected by the geometry of the on-site Wannier functions~\cite{Sowinski12,Wall2013}.

-In this Letter, we show that the deviation from the $1/r^3$ dependence is much more relevant if low-dimensionality is achieved by harmonically confining the transversal directions.
-We find that the tail acquires a universal analytic dependence on the transversal confinement, which is approximately (but not identically) given by a $1/r^3$ dependence in a 3D lattice, but it departs under general conditions very strongly from that dependence if the transversal confinement is harmonic.
-The modified tail has very significant consequences for both the Hilbert-space fragmentation and the dynamics of one-dimensional~(1D) polar lattice gases.
-In particular, we show that due to the dominant role played by the NN and next-to-NN interactions, the particle dynamics is very similar to that of a model with power-law interactions $1/r^{\beta_{\mathrm{eff}}<3}$, where the transversal confinement controls the exponent $\beta_{\mathrm{eff}}$, and with it the critical dipolar strength that marks the threshold for particle localization.
+In this paper, we show that the dipolar tail acquires in one-dimensional~(1D) lattices a universal analytic dependence on the transversal confinement, which may depart under typical conditions strongly from the quite generally assumed in up-to-date studies, $1/r^3$ form.
+This leads to a very significant modification of the dynamics of 1D hard-core polar lattice gases, which, remarkably, mimics that of a model with variable power-law interactions, $1/r^{\beta\neq 3}$, where the power $\beta$, and with it the localization threshold, may be controlled by the transversal confinement.
+Our results show that near future experiments on polar gases may hence provide a surprisingly flexible platform for the study of the key role of inter-site interactions on disorder-free localization in many-body lattice systems.

+The structure of the paper is as follows.
+In Sec.~\ref{sec:EHM} we discuss the model under consideration.
+Section~\ref{sec:Tail} is devoted to the dependence of the dipolar tail on the transversal confinement.
+In Sec.~\ref{sec:HSF} we analyze how Hilbert space fragmentation in the polar lattice gas is affected by the transversal confinement.
+Section~\ref{sec:DW} analyzes the particle dynamics when starting with an initial density wave, whereas Sec.~\ref{sec:General} discusses the case of general initial Fock state.
+In Sec.~\ref{sec:Experiments} we comment on possible experimental realizations, while Sec.~\ref{sec:Conclusions} summarizes our conclusions.
+More technical details are discussed in the appendices.